MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 ## Culture settings affect string interpretation

 The `ToString()` methods uses the current configured culture settings to convert values to strings.
-For example, the culutre of the following PowerShell session is set to `de-DE`.
+For example, the culture of the following PowerShell session is set to `de-DE`.
 When the `ToString()` method converts the value of `$x` to a string it uses a comma (`,`) for the decimal separator.
 Also, the `ToString()` method converts the date to a string using the appropriate format